• Skip to main content

 How to spiralize zucchini

-First, trim the top and bottom ends of your zucchini, creating a flat surface to make contact with your spiralizer.
-Align your zucchini with the center of the spiralizer and make contact.
-Then, slowly turn your zucchini by hand using light pressure, or use the hand crank to spin your zucchini (depending on the type of spiralizer you have on hand).
+2. Align the zucchini with the center of the spiralizer and make contact.
+Slowly turn the zucchini by hand using light pressure, or use the hand crank to spin your zucchini (depending on the type of spiralizer you have on hand).

-If your spiralizer is making small, moon shaped spirals instead of long noodles, remove your zucchini and realign it in the center of the spiralizer before continuing.
+4. If your spiralizer is making small, moon shaped spirals instead of long noodles, remove your zucchini and realign it in the center of the spiralizer before continuing.

 Close up of zucchini noodles covered in alfredo sauce and shredded parmesan.